storsletten/mudmixer/README.md

 ## Installation
 Download and install the latest recommended version of Node.js from [nodejs.org](https://nodejs.org/).
-Developed using Node 15, but versions 10 through 14 may also work (not tested!).
+Developed using Node 15, but Node 14 should also work.

 ## Usage
 If you prefer to run MUDMixer without a console window (recommended for most Windows users), then launch the file called Start.vbs that is located inside this package folder.